publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptD/ch55/schIX/m__us_usc_t5_s5597.md

 >     It is the sense of Congress that the implementation of this section is intended to reshape the Government Accountability Office workforce and not downsize the Government Accountability Office workforce.”

     [Pub.
-L. 106–117, title XI][/us/pl/106/117], Nov.
+L. 106–117, title XI][/us/pl/106/117/tXI], Nov.
 30, 1999, [113 Stat.
 1595][/us/stat/113/1595], as amended by [Pub.
-L. 106–419, title II, § 207][/us/pl/106/419/s207], Nov.
+L. 106–419, title II][/us/pl/106/419/tII], § 207, Nov.
 1, 2000, [114 Stat.
 1842][/us/stat/114/1842], known as the “Department of Veterans Affairs Employment Reduction Assistance Act of 1999”, authorized the Secretary of Veterans Affairs to submit a plan to the Director of the Office of Management and Budget for the payment of voluntary separation incentive payments, and upon approval thereof to pay voluntary separation incentive payments to eligible employees of the Department of Veterans Affairs only to the extent necessary to reduce or restructure the positions and functions identified by the plan, provided that the employees separate from service with the Department through Dec.
 31, 2002, whether by retirement or resignation, defined “employee” for separation incentive purposes, and provided for additional contributions to the Retirement Fund, effect of subsequent employment with the Federal Government, and effect on agency employment levels.

     [Pub.
 L. 106–113, div.
-B, § 1000(a)(2)][/us/pl/106/113/s1000/a/2] \[title V, § 579\], Nov.
+B][/us/pl/106/113/dB], § 1000(a)(2) \[title V, § 579\], Nov.
 29, 1999, [113 Stat.
 1535][/us/stat/113/1535], 1501A–113, as amended by [Pub.
-L. 106–429, § 101(a)][/us/pl/106/429/s101/a] \[title V, § 584\], Nov.
+L. 106–429][/us/pl/106/429], § 101(a) \[title V, § 584\], Nov.
 6, 2000, [114 Stat.
 1900][/us/stat/114/1900], 1900A–56; [Pub.
-L. 107–115, title V, § 575][/us/pl/107/115/s575], Jan.
+L. 107–115, title V][/us/pl/107/115/tV], § 575, Jan.
 10, 2002, [115 Stat.
 2168][/us/stat/115/2168]; [Pub.
 L. 108–7, div.
-E, title V, § 571][/us/pl/108/7/s571], Feb.
+E, title V][/us/pl/108/7/dE/tV], § 571, Feb.
 20, 2003, [117 Stat.
 208][/us/stat/117/208], authorized voluntary separation incentives for employees of the United States Agency for International Development who voluntarily separated (whether by retirement or resignation) on or before Jan.
 1, 2003, and defined pertinent terms, provided for the development of an agency strategic plan and the approval of such plan by the Director of the Office of Management and Budget, required additional agency contributions to the Retirement Fund, specified the effect of subsequent employment with the Federal Government, mandated a reduction of agency employment levels, and authorized the Office of Personnel Management to prescribe regulations to implement these provisions.

     [Pub.
 L. 106–65, div.
-C, title XXXI, § 3161][/us/pl/106/65/s3161], Oct.
+C, title XXXI][/us/pl/106/65/dC/tXXXI], § 3161, Oct.
 5, 1999, [113 Stat.
 942][/us/stat/113/942], as amended by [Pub.
 L. 107–107, div.
-C, title XXXI, § 3153(a)][/us/pl/107/107/s3153/a], Dec.
+C, title XXXI][/us/pl/107/107/dC/tXXXI], § 3153(a), Dec.
 28, 2001, [115 Stat.
 1377][/us/stat/115/1377], provided that notwithstanding section 101(f) \[title VI, § 663(c)(2)(D)\] of [Public Law 104–208][/us/pl/104/208], set out below, Department of Energy could pay voluntary separation incentive payments under such section 663 to qualifying employees who voluntarily separated (whether by retirement or resignation) before Jan.
 1, 2004, and that not later than Mar.
 15, 2000, Secretary of Energy was to submit to Director of Office of Personnel Management and Congress a report describing how the Department has paid voluntary separation payments under such section 663.

 \[[Pub.
 L. 107–107, div.
-C, title XXXI, § 3153(b)][/us/pl/107/107/s3153/b], Dec.
+C, title XXXI][/us/pl/107/107/dC/tXXXI], § 3153(b), Dec.
 28, 2001, [115 Stat.
 1377][/us/stat/115/1377], provided that:

 > “The amendment made by subsection (a) \[amending [section 3161 of Pub.
 L. 106–65][/us/pl/106/65/s3161], set out above\] may be superseded by another provision of law that takes effect after the date of the enactment of this Act \[Dec.
 28, 2001\], and before January 1, 2004, establishing a uniform system for providing voluntary separation incentives (including a system for requiring approval of plans by the Office of Management and Budget) for employees of the Federal Government.”

 \]

     [Pub.
-L. 106–58, title I, § 116][/us/pl/106/58/s116], Sept.
+L. 106–58, title I][/us/pl/106/58/tI], § 116, Sept.
 29, 1999, [113 Stat.
 439][/us/stat/113/439], authorized the Treasury Inspector General for Tax Administration, during the period from Oct.
 1, 1999 through Jan.
 1, 2003, to offer voluntary separation incentives in order to provide the necessary flexibility to carry out the plan to establish and reorganize the Office of the Treasury Inspector General for Tax Administration, defined “employee” for separation incentive purposes, and provided for authority to provide separation incentive payments, additional contributions to the Retirement Fund, effect of subsequent employment with the Federal Government, and effect on agency employment levels.

     [Pub.
-L. 106–58, title I, § 119][/us/pl/106/58/s119], Sept.
+L. 106–58, title I][/us/pl/106/58/tI], § 119, Sept.
 29, 1999, [113 Stat.
 441][/us/stat/113/441], authorized the Commissioner of the Financial Management Services of the Department of the Treasury, during the period from Oct.
 1, 1999 through Jan.
 31, 2000, to offer voluntary separation incentives in order to provide the necessary flexibility to carry out the closure of the Chicago Financial Center (CFC) in a manner which the Commissioner deemed most efficient, equitable to employees, and cost effective to the Government, defined “employee” for separation incentive purposes, and provided for an agency plan, authority to provide separation incentive payments, eligibility requirements, effect on subsequent employment with the Federal Government, contributions to the Retirement Fund, and reduction of agency employment levels.

     [Pub.
-L. 106–58, title IV, § 411][/us/pl/106/58/s411], Sept.
+L. 106–58, title IV][/us/pl/106/58/tIV], § 411, Sept.
 29, 1999, [113 Stat.
 456][/us/stat/113/456], as amended by [Pub.
-L. 106–554, § 1(a)(3)][/us/pl/106/554/s1/a/3] \[title IV, § 408\], Dec.
+L. 106–554][/us/pl/106/554], § 1(a)(3) \[title IV, § 408\], Dec.
 21, 2000, [114 Stat.
 2763][/us/stat/114/2763], 2763A–146, authorized the Administrator of General Services, during the period Oct.
 1, 1999 through Apr.
 30, 2002, to offer a voluntary separation incentive in order to provide the necessary flexibility to carry out the closing of the Federal Supply Service distribution centers, forward supply points, and associated programs in a manner which the Administrator deemed most efficient, equitable to all employees, and cost effective for the Government, defined “employee” for separation incentive purposes, and provided for agency strategic plan, authority to provide incentive payments, eligibility requirements, effect of subsequent employment with the Federal Government, contributions to the Retirement Fund, and reduction of agency employment levels.

     [Pub.
 L. 105–261, div.
-C, title XXXI, § 3156][/us/pl/105/261/s3156], Oct.
+C, title XXXI][/us/pl/105/261/dC/tXXXI], § 3156, Oct.
 17, 1998, [112 Stat.
 2257][/us/stat/112/2257], provided that notwithstanding section 101(f) \[title VI, § 663(c)(2)(D)\] of [Public Law 104–208][/us/pl/104/208], set out below, Department of Energy could pay voluntary separation incentive payments to qualifying employees who voluntarily separated (whether by retirement or resignation) before Jan.
 1, 2001.

     [Pub.
-L. 105–206, title I, § 1202][/us/pl/105/206/s1202], July 22, 1998, [112 Stat.
+L. 105–206, title I][/us/pl/105/206/tI], § 1202, July 22, 1998, [112 Stat.
 719][/us/stat/112/719], authorized Commissioner of Internal Revenue to pay voluntary separation incentive payments to any qualifying employee of the Internal Revenue Service who voluntarily separated (whether by retirement or resignation) before Jan.
 1, 2003, provided for pertinent definitions, additional Internal Revenue Service contributions to the Retirement Fund, effect of subsequent employment with the Government, and effect on Internal Revenue Service employment levels.

     [Pub.
 L. 104–208, div.
-A, title I, § 101(e)][/us/pl/104/208/s101/e] \[title V, § 520\], Sept.
+A, title I][/us/pl/104/208/dA/tI], § 101(e) \[title V, § 520\], Sept.
 30, 1996, [110 Stat.
 3009–233][/us/stat/110/3009-233], 3009–272, as amended by [Pub.
-L. 105–78, title V, § 517][/us/pl/105/78/s517], Nov.
+L. 105–78, title V][/us/pl/105/78/tV], § 517, Nov.
 13, 1997, [111 Stat.
 1519][/us/stat/111/1519]; [Pub.
 L. 106–113, div.
-B, § 1000(a)(4)][/us/pl/106/113/s1000/a/4] \[title V, § 515\], Nov.
+B][/us/pl/106/113/dB], § 1000(a)(4) \[title V, § 515\], Nov.
 29, 1999, [113 Stat.
 1535][/us/stat/113/1535], 1501A–276, authorized Railroad Retirement Board and Office of Inspector General of Railroad Retirement Board to provide voluntary separation incentive payments to any qualifying employee who voluntarily separated (whether by retirement or resignation) before Mar.
 31, 2000, directed the Railroad Retirement Board, prior to obligating any resources for voluntary separation incentive payments, to submit to Congress a strategic plan outlining intended use of such incentive payments and a proposed organizational chart for agency once such incentive payments have been completed, and further provided for pertinent definitions, additional contributions to the Retirement Fund, effect of subsequent employment with the Government, reduction of agency employment levels, and that program would take effect Oct.
 1, 1996.

 [Pub.
 L. 104–208, div.
-A, title I, § 101(f)][/us/pl/104/208/s101/f] \[title VI, § 663\], Sept.
+A, title I][/us/pl/104/208/dA/tI], § 101(f) \[title VI, § 663\], Sept.
 30, 1996, [110 Stat.
 3009–314][/us/stat/110/3009-314], 3009–383, provided that:

 >     “(a)  __Definitions__  __.—__